FyerBall/reviews/README.md

 ## Created using useEffect and conditional rendering

-View the live verson [here](https://heuristic-torvalds-1a9da3.netlify.app/).
+View the live version [here](https://heuristic-torvalds-1a9da3.netlify.app/).